 As a safety measure, before you move make sure your cat has appropriate identification.
 This can be in the form of a permanent microchip or a collar with your home or mobile phone number on it.
 Obviously, notify the body in which the microchip data is stored of your new address and phone number.
 They should the worst happen and your cat does manage to escape, it will be easier for you both to be reunited.

-Eventually your cat will want to explore the new environment.
-Let her do this at her leisure.
+Eventually your cat will want to explore his new environment.
+Let him do this at his leisure.
 If your cat will be going outdoors at the new home, check first to make sure there are no dogs nearby.
 It is best to keep your cat indoors for the first few weeks.
-Let her really get to know her new home before letting her explore outside.
+Let him really get to know his new home before letting him explore outside.
 Check with your local council in regards to their laws.
 May councils in Australia now have cat curfews.

 A little forethought and planning can make a big difference in how easily your cat will adjust to her new home.